 Unfortunately, as soon as I hung something on it, the hangers pulled away from the door.
-I was so disappointed because I only put a scarf and a hat on the rack, not anything heavy.
+I was so disappointed because I only put a scarf and a hat on the rack, nothing heavy.
 I think this happened because the part over the door was wider than the door.
 I was thinking that I could add something thick (like layers of cardboard) between the door and the hanger but there really isn’t any easy way for me to get behind the doors since my washer and dryer are in there.
-I could sit on the washer and close the door but then how would I see, it would be pitch black.
+I could sit on the washer and close the door but then it would be pitch black.

-That so ticked my off because I had followed the directions on the back of the package exactly to make sure that they stuck to the door really well.
+Well crap!
 So I took the one side off, being ever so thankful for the ease of removing Command hooks.
 I remeasured and rehung the one hook.
-After I’d followed the directions exactly again, I waited for almost two hours after that to give the adhesive time to really settle into place before I put the coat rack on.
+I waited for almost two hours after that to give the adhesive time to really settle into place before I put the coat rack on.

-You almost can’t see the hooks from the front due to the smaller hooks.
+You almost can’t see the hooks from the front due to the smaller layer of hooks on the coat rack.
 The hooks are a little more prominent from the side but still don’t look bad.

 I then put the same hat and scarf on the coat rack to see if it would hold.
 I think this solution is going to work!!